 What are the downsides of Netflix?

-- Latest releases – Netflix doesn’t carry many recent releases – there are lots of older, less-well-known movies and TV shows, rather than the latest blockbuster releases.
+• Latest releases – Netflix doesn’t carry many recent releases of shows that aren't Netflix originals, but there are lots of older, less-well-known movies and TV shows, rather than the latest blockbuster releases.